Hand Dryers vs Paper Towels – The Facts

 We find that base costs can at times be hidden from business owners among monthly contract fees so they are often unaware of how much money could be saved by switching to a hand dryer.

 The Airdri Quantum runs at just 200 watts – this is the most energy efficient hand dryer on the market.
-It will cost less than £10 per year to run.
+It will cost £10 per year to run based on 200 washes per day, 365 days per year.

 Use our cost calculator to compare models and see how much you will save by switching from paper towels to an Airdri electric hand dryer.